BaPSF/bapsflib/docs/howtos/read_from_digi.inc.rst

 constructor.
 See :ref:`read_controls` for details on these added fields.

-..
-[1] Control device data can also be independently read using
+.. [#] Control device data can also be independently read using
     :meth:`~bapsflib.lapdhdf.files.File.read_controls`.
     (see :ref:`read_controls` for usage)
+.. [#] Review section :ref:`digi_overview` for how a digitizer is
+    organized and configured.
-..
-[2] Each control device has its own concept of what constitutes a
+.. [#] Each control device has its own concept of what constitutes a
     configuration.
 The configuration has be unique to a block of recorded data.
-For the :code:`'6K Compumotor'` the receptical number is used as the configuration name, whereas, for the :code:`'Waveform'` control the confiugration name is the name of the configuration group inside the :code:`'Waveform` group.
+For the :code:`'6K Compumotor'` the receptacle number is used as the configuration name, whereas, for the :code:`'Waveform'` control the confiugration name is the name of the configuration group inside the :code:`'Waveform` group.
 Since the